RonenTGreat/100-days-of-code/log.md

 **Today's Progress**: Currently working on the navigation, used glassmorphism for styling the background.
 Also learnt about using supports to apply a feature if it is supported by the browser.

+### Day 73: January 6 2021

+**Today's Progress**: Finished with the navigation today, I also learnt about a feature called "skip-to-content" that skip to the content having the main tag.